BranchofLight/SimpleChatJS/README.md

 # SimpleChatJS
-A simple chat for simple people.
+A simple web chat for simple people.